Sintrastes/hs-nlp/README.md

 But yeah, this is all MIT licensed, so if you find something useful, do what you want with it.

+Note that this currently requires `--allow-newer` in order to run due to the dependency on `hmatrix-svdlibc`.

 # General NLP Resources

  * [CoreNLP](https://stanfordnlp.github.io/CoreNLP/):